yutaokkots/Design-Patterns/design-patterns/OOP01-creational-patterns/builder.md

                                         as final step.
 ```

-Abstract Factory is similar to Builder in that it too may construct complex objects.
+"Abstract Factory is similar to Builder in that it too may construct complex objects.
 The primary difference is that the Builder pattern focuses on constructing a complex object step by step.
 Abstract Factory's emphasis is on families of product objects (either simple or complex).
-Builder returns the product as a final step, but as far as the Abstract Factory pattern is concerned, the product gets returned immediately. <sup>[3]</sup>
+Builder returns the product as a final step, but as far as the Abstract Factory pattern is concerned, the product gets returned immediately." <sup>[3]</sup>

 <hr>